This post is also available in: Melayu (Malay) 简体中文 (Chinese (Simplified))

 * Approval must be obtained for any bulky items / parcels (especially it is more than 3 kg) sent to the registered office address.
 Daily handling fee and storage fee is applied.

-• Signing of board resolution by majority of directors (signing by all directors as required under CA 2016)
+• Signing of board resolution by the majority of directors (signing by all directors as required under CA 2016)

 • Main venue of meeting of members may not be in Malaysia (must be held in Malaysia under CA 2016))

 At 3E, we don’t believe in a one-size-fits-all package for our clients.
-Call us at +603 2733 8633 or email to us at info@3ecpa.com.my to discuss more on how we can help you.
+Call us at +603 2733 8633 or email us at info@3ecpa.com.my to discuss more on how we can help you.

 3E’s incorporation fees are the lowest within the high-quality segment of the industry.
 Our standard incorporation packages are all-in-one for the company setting up with minimum requirements.
 3E Accounting’s service fee schedule is completely transparent – there are absolutely no hidden fees/additional charges.

-In the event that the services are deemed impermissible under any applicable independence restrictions, we reserve the right to terminate the services and the Client agrees to release us from any obligations with immediate effect.
+In the event that the services are deemed impermissible under any applicable independence restrictions, we reserve the right to terminate the services, and the Client agrees to release us from any obligations with immediate effect.
 In no event shall we be obliged to perform any services that would cause us to be in violation of any applicable law, rule or regulation, or any professional standards applicable to us.

 DIRECTOR